-Chrissy Cherenfant, MD,I volunteered with In Arms Reach during 2015-2016.
+Chrissy Cherenfant, MD,I volunteered with In Arms Reach.
 It felt good to be able to participate in various activities from helping one student get through a book they were reading, to helping another with multiplication, to mentoring another student about college and the process of becoming a physician and reminding them that all their dreams are possible.
 I still remember creating a PowerPoint about the SAT and ACT for some of our high school students who expressed to me that they wanted more information about the exams, as well as more information on what they should keep in mind while applying to colleges.
 Ultimately, volunteering with In Arms Reach was a fruitful experience, where I was able to give back to and connect to the community, further cultivate my leadership skills, and gain a greater sense of purpose.

 Sophie Davis Class of 2017